yougotwill/SIDE/README.md

 ## SIDE

 SIDE makes Sublime just a bit more useful.
-The goal of SIDE is to mimic LSP features without language servers and without any protocol.
+The goal of SIDE is to mimic LSP features without LSP.
 It uses only the things that are already in Sublime.

 How is that even possible?
 Well SIDE is smart as much as you are.
 You can be the best or the worst language server.
 That depends on you.
 SIDE will just try to help as much as it can.

 ### Features
 * Definition
-* Hover
-* Show Signature
+* Signature Help
+* Highlight
+* Rename
+* Reference
 * Completion
-* Reference
 * Code Lens
+* Diagnostics
 * Code Actions

-* Rename
-* Highlight
-* Diagnostic
+**Definition** will show you definition/s filtered by the file extension, which in most cases is better than the default behavior of the `goto_definition` command.

-**Show signature help** when hovering over `function/class` symbols.
+Show **Signature Help**. when hovering over `function`/`class` symbols.
 Or when typing a `(` after a function call.
 Or a `,` when typing the function arguments.